Adwaith-Rajesh/online_class_automation/README.md

 ```bash
 pip3 install ptautogui
 ```
-after the installation maker a file name class_code.py which has a dict named meet_code.
+after the installation make a file named class_code.py which has a dict named meet_code.

 ```python
 meet_code = {